The NSW Government has improved victims’ opportunities to be involved in criminal cases involving people

 In addition, the Tribunal will be able to make an order to revoke the conditional release of a person who has been apprehended after breaching a condition of their release.

 More information about the role of the Mental Health Review Tribunal is available on their website.

 The new reforms will give the courts greater discretion to inform their decisions regarding a forensic patient.

-The changes enable a court to obtain a report by an independent psychiatrist about a person found unfit to plead and not acquitted, or not guilty by reason of mental illness, before determining what orders to make or whether the release of the person is likely to seriously endanger the community.
-The reforms also allow a court to seek submissions from designated carers and principal care providers to inform their decision regarding the release of a person found unfit to stand trial and not acquitted, or not guilty by reason of mental illness.
+The changes enable a court to obtain a report by an independent psychiatrist about a person found unfit to plead and not acquitted, or found not guilty by reason of mental illness, before determining what orders to make or whether the release of the person is likely to seriously endanger the community.
+The reforms also allow a court to seek submissions from designated carers and principal care providers to inform their decision regarding the release of a person found unfit to stand trial and not acquitted, or found not guilty by reason of mental illness.